Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 600 Gold
 - Gloves

+**Charges**: This item has 3 charges and regain all charges at the end of a long rest.

+**Lock Down**: When you hit an unarmed attack you can spend a charge to attempt to grapple the target as a free action.

 **Spikes**: Whenever you score a critical hit with an unarmed attack you add your ability modifier twice.

 ---